DeniCastro/CompSciAEA/README.md

 Provide your username to your teacher.
 While accessing your GitHub account, accept the invitation the teacher will give you.

-## STEP 2 Install Git
+## STEP 2: Install Git
 If you don't have Git installed, download and install it **[here](https://git-scm.com/downloads)**.
+Check your git installation on your command prompt: `git --version`

-Run the following command in your terminal (Command Prompt, PowerShell, or Git Bash):
+Run the following command in your terminal (You can use CMD/Command Prompt, PowerShell, or Git Bash):
 `git clone https://github.com/username/repository-name.git`

+## STEP 3: Clone the repository
+On any of the command prompts mentioned, run the command `git clone https://github.com/DeniCastro/CompSciAEA`